 Cyber security is designed to protect your IT environment — all of your sensitive data, devices, applications, and networks — from cyber threats, vulnerabilities, and risks.

-It’s the practices, tools, and techniques that businesses can and should implement to not only keep unauthorized users from accessing their systems but to also ensure employees follow safe computing habits.
+It’s the practices, tools, and techniques that businesses can implement to keep unauthorized users from accessing their systems and ensure employees follow safe computing habits.

 Your threat surface

 Your threat surface is all the parts of your IT network where cyber criminals could identify security gaps, holes, or other potential vulnerabilities, and gain access.